amilner42/viva-doc/DEPLOY.md

  - Don't forget to `source ~/.bashrc` to set env vars in the current terminal session.

-11. `npm run forever-start` in each.
+11. `npm run github-app-forever-start` and `npm run api-forever-start`
   - Starts background processes with `forever`.
 12. `npm run forever-list` to find logs / PID to stop instances.